vinycoolguy2015/awslambda/Forward_MS_Exchange_Email/README.md

 For Lambda function with Python 3.9 runtime use the code given at my_deployment_package_3.9.zip

-Also update ERROR_MAIL_RECIPIENT value as abc@gmail.com,def@gmail.com
+Also update ERROR_MAIL_RECIPIENT value as abc@gmail.com,def@gmail.com.Make sure Archive and Forwarding-Failure folders are there in outlook